4.6. Programmable Accounts

 • Spendable: if vin returns 1, that means funds are spendable according to the contract logic, and the transaction is therefore placed in the Account Contracts List

-Programmable accounts implement the concept of “gas” and allow block creators to get rewards for performing calculations based on the actual workload of the smart contracts.
-A block creator runs the script and checks if there is enough gas.
+Programmable accounts implement the concept of “gas” and allow block producers to get rewards for performing calculations based on the actual workload of the smart contracts.
+A block producer runs the script and checks if there is enough gas.
 If yes, funds are assigned to the contract; otherwise, the transaction is invalid and reverted to the previous state.
-Normally the address of the sender of the transaction with the special OP_CODE pays the gas, but OP_SENDER allows any address, such as a third-party service provider, to pay for commissions.
-Potentially, any RAS token can be used to pay gas fees.
+Usually, the address of the transaction sender with the special OP_CODE pays the gas, but OP_SENDER allows any address, such as a third-party service provider, to pay for fees.
+Potentially, any RAS token can be used to pay these gas fees.

 Transactions in programmable accounts have a completely separate fee market because only a small part of the block space is dedicated to these transactions.
-A tiny space dedicated in each block discourages using programmable accounts for automated market-making DEXs, which are not scalable and would end up clogging the blockchain.
-Instead, the focus for high-frequency DEX transactions on Sequentia should be off-chain, as detailed in §5.2, while programmable accounts could be used for DAOs, special ACL rulesets, or other use cases where they would be more efficient than a UTXO in terms of dust generation.
+A limited amount of dedicated blockspace discourages using programmable accounts for automated market-making DEXs, which are not scalable and would end up clogging the blockchain.
+Instead, the focus for high-frequency DEX transactions on Sequentia should be off-chain, as detailed in §5.2, whilst programmable accounts could be used for DAOs, special ACL rulesets, or other use cases where they would be more efficient than a UTXO in terms of dust generation.

-Users transferring UTXO with Bitcoin script will never incur the risks of a Turing complete environment because these smart contracts will never affect their assets unless they deliberately send tokens to a programmable account or create an account-based address to receive tokens on.
-Addresses of programmable accounts have a different format than UTXO addresses.
+Users transferring UTXO with a Bitcoin script will never incur the risks of a Turing-complete environment because these smart contracts will never affect their assets unless they deliberately send tokens to a programmable account or create an account-based address to receive tokens.
+Addresses of programmable accounts have a format different from UTXO addresses.

 Some tokens can be created with ACL rules requiring that each transaction passes through a programmable account.
 To do that, the output of the ACL must have a single whitelisted programmable account address so that every transaction using that token/ACL is parsed there.
 In that case, the transaction will necessarily execute the programmable account’s ruleset to be validated, which may enforce sending a fee to a specific address (e.g., taxation) or all the addresses holding a certain amount of tokens (e.g., dividends).
 The amounts paid may increase the balance of an account-based contract rather than a UTXO.